Belarus

 Victim Assistance

-ITF, on the basis of agreement between the Governments of Belarus and Slovenia and in cooperation with the Slovenian Red Cross, has been implementing a medical rehabilitation project for 30 Belarusian children aged from 7 to 14 years that have suffered consequences of radiation as a legacy of the 1986 nuclear accident in Chernobyl.
+ITF, on the basis of agreement between the Governments of Belarus and Slovenia and in cooperation with the Slovenian Red Cross, has been implementing a medical rehabilitation project for 60 Belarusian children aged from 7 to 14 years that have suffered consequences of radiation as a legacy of the 1986 nuclear accident in Chernobyl.
 Since 2015, 179 children received comprehensive medical rehabilitation in Slovenia through ITF.
-In the 2019-2020 project period 30 children completed the medical rehabilitation program containing inter alia respiratory physiotherapy, hydrotherapy, and a rich educational and social gathering program that improved their health as well as their general well-being.

 For more information on ITF’s past activities in Belarus, we welcome you to consult our Annual Reports, while for the plans in the forthcoming year please consider our Portfolio of Projects.